zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 		<copy>{				"data":"eyJpZCI6MSwiaW5mbyI6Ilpvb20gbm93IGNsYWltcyB0byBoYXZlIDMwMCBtaWxsaW9uIG1lZXRpbmcgcGFydGljaXBhbnRzIHBlciBkYXkuIEl0IGNob3NlIE9yYWNsZSBDb3Jwb3JhdGlvbiBjby1mb3VuZGVkIGJ5IExhcnJ5IEVsbGlzb24gYW5kIGhlYWRxdWFydGVyZWQgaW4gUmVkd29vZCBTaG9yZXMgLCBmb3IgaXRzIGNsb3VkIGluZnJhc3RydWN0dXJlIGRlcGxveW1lbnRzIG92ZXIgdGhlIGxpa2VzIG9mIEFtYXpvbiwgTWljcm9zb2Z0LCBHb29nbGUsIGFuZCBldmVuIElCTSB0byBidWlsZCBhbiBlbnRlcnByaXNlIGdyYWRlIGV4cGVyaWVuY2UgZm9yIGl0cyBwcm9kdWN0LiBUaGUgc2VjdXJpdHkgZmVhdHVyZSBpcyBzaWduaWZpY2FudGx5IGxhY2tpbmcgYXMgaXQgYWxsb3dzIHBlb3BsZSB3aXRoIGRpc3R1cmJpbmcgem9vbWJvbWIuIn0KeyJpZCI6MiwiaW5mbyI6Ikx1aXMgbGlrZXMgdG8gd29yayBhdCBPcmFjbGUgYW5kIGxlYXJuIGFib3V0IGRhdGEgaW50ZWdyYXRpb24ifQ==","parameters":{"column":"info"}
     }</copy>

-Note that the encoded data is the base 64 encode version of a set of JSON Lines format (each line is a JSON for each record).
+Note that the encoded data is the base 64 encoded version of a set of JSON Lines format (each line is a JSON for each record).
 Each record has an ID that will be used to associate the output.

    	<copy>{
 			"id":1,"info":"Zoom now claims to have 300 million meeting participants per day.
 It chose Oracle Corporation co-founded by Larry Ellison and headquartered in Redwood Shores , for its cloud 	  infrastructure deployments over the likes of Amazon, Microsoft, Google, and even IBM to build an enterprise grade experience for its product.
 The security feature is significantly lacking as it allows people with disturbing zoombomb."